Oh! How I Hate to Get Up in the Morning: Composition

 Berlin would later describe the song as "a protest written from the heart out, absolutely without the slightest thought that it would ever earn a cent".
 He wrote the song before any plans for a larger production were underway and it soon gained popularity around the camp.

 Production

 The camp's commanding officer Major General J. Franklin Bell called Berlin into his office and asked the showman to raise funds for a new community house to lodge families of service members who visited the camp.
 The projected expense of the project was $35,000.
 At first, Berlin called in favors from civilian colleagues to visit and put on local performances to boost morale, but news of a Navy fundraising show on Broadway called Boom Boom inspired Berlin to request permission to write and stage a full Broadway production of their own.

-The songwriter not only obtained permission for the show, but also received General Bell's personal permission to return to Berlin's normal creative working schedule and a special exemption from reveille.
+The songwriter not only obtained permission for the show, Yip Yip Yaphank, but also received General Bell's personal permission to return to Berlin's normal creative working schedule and a special exemption from reveille.
 Civilian musician Harry Ruby joined Berlin in camp to transcribe and arrange the music and collaborate on the show.